TehShrike/sql-concat/readme.md

 ### `q.union(query)` and `q.unionAll(query)`

-The `union` and `unionAll` methods return a query object that only contains `union` and `unionAll` queries – once you start unioning queries together, you can keep unioning more queries, but you can't add any other clauses to them.
+The `union` and `unionAll` methods return a query object that only contains `union` and `unionAll` methods – once you start unioning queries together, you can keep unioning more queries, but you can't add any other clauses to them.

 ### `q.build()`